gitlabzz/xml-to-json-transformer-service/README.md

 With `audit.backend=s3`, payload bytes are stored in the specified bucket under the given prefix while metadata remains in the database.
 The UI fetches XML and JSON bodies through short-lived links exposed at `/audit/{id}/xmlUrl` and `/audit/{id}/jsonUrl`.

+Audit entries can be searched via `/v1/audit/search?q=TERM&page=0&size=20`, which returns a paginated JSON result and powers the HTML search page.

 Environment specific variants of `application.yml` can be placed alongside the default file using the naming convention `application-{profile}.yml` (e.g. `application-dev.yml`).
 The active profile is selected via the standard Spring Boot `spring.profiles.active` property.